GetRektBoy724/MalThing/README.md

 3.install and run the apk on your victime phone.....make sure your victim phone had a internet access(FOR THE MalAPK FILE)

-3.Run it on the victim computer.....make sure your victim computer had a internet access(FOR THE MalEXE,MalMS,MalPDF)
+3.Run it on the victim computer.....make sure your victim computer had a internet access(FOR THE MalEXE,MalMS,MalPDF,MalBMP)

 4.and get a METERPRETER SHELL!!!!!HAHAHAHAHA